ambercouch/ac-custom-loop-shortcode/readme.txt

 = Can I use my own template to display the looped posts? =

-As of v0.0.2 yes you can!
+Yes you can!
 Simply copy loop-template.php from the plugin folder to the root of your theme folder and edit as needed.

 == Screenshots ==